CCPBioSim/ccpbiosim.github.io/pages/source/software-dash.md

 ## Actively Maintained Software

 These software packages are currently being actively maintained and fulfill the onboarding requirements of long-term supported software.
+These software packages will have complete CI and/or CD pipelines, will recieve feature updates and bug fixes with a regular release cycle.

 | Application | Repository and CI Snapshot |
 | ----------- | -------------------------- |